oroinc/platform/src/Oro/Bundle/FeatureToggleBundle/README.md

             - Acme\Bundle\Entity\Page
 ```

-Adding new section to features configuration
+Adding new options to feature configuration
 --------------------------------------------

-Feature configuration may be extended with new configuration nodes.
-To add new configuration node feature configuration
+Feature configuration may be extended with new configuration options.
+To add new configuration option feature configuration
  that implements ConfigurationExtensionInterface should be added and registered with `oro_feature.config_extension` tag.
-For example there are some Acme Processors which should be configured with `acme_processor` key
+For example there are some Acme Processors which should be configured with `acme_processor` option

 Configuration extension:
 ```php